OAT 30th Annual Show & Competition

 Multiple first, second, and third place ribbons will be awarded in all divisions.

-Best of Categories will be issued plaques in the Open and Masters divisions.
+Best of Categories will be issued in the Open and Masters divisions.
 Specimen must score 90 or better.

 Highest Scoring Masters/Open/Novice/Youth as determined by the judges.